FRC-1721/strongholds/README.md

 # FIRST Strongholds, Team 1721 #

-### What is this repository for? ###
+## Sketchbot Code - Potentially unstable! ##

-This repository is the code storage and team-base for Concord Robotics.
-This is where all our active code will be stored and edited during the season.
+This is bleeding-edge code and should be treated as such.
+Don't use this if you like sanity.

-This code is mainly written in Java, but WPILib demands a few oddball files here and there.
+This code includes RobotLogger.